makapuf/bitbox-0xFF/REFERENCE.md

  property | position | comment
 --------- | --------- | -------
- color |0| color to prepresent object on tilemap.
+ color |0| color to prepresent object on tilemap, as well as id of the top left of the first tile for the sprite frames.
 230 (transparent) if this object type is undefined movement |1| type of movement (see object movements) collision |2| type of collision - sprite_collide (see object collisions table) spawn | 3 | type of sprite spawned when this object dies